-The Medical Laboratory Technician program at Southeast Technical in Winona offers exceptional educational experiences in the classroom and in clinical settings.
+The Medical Laboratory Technician program at Minnesota State College Southeast in Winona offers exceptional educational experiences in the classroom and in clinical settings.

 Medical Laboratory Technicians (MLT) work as members of the healthcare team, performing laboratory procedures that aid in diagnosis and treatment of diseases.
 Med Lab Techs perform blood collections, analyze blood and other body fluids, match blood for transfusions, and examine specimens for bacteria, parasites and other microorganisms.

 Successful students demonstrate an interest in science and mathematics, accuracy, attention to detail, and ability to multi-task.
 The profession requires moral and intellectual integrity and a desire to contribute to quality healthcare.

 The Medical Laboratory Technician program consists of five semesters (two fall and spring semesters and one summer term).
 The program requires clinical experiences at a laboratory off campus, which may involve travel to a site in Minnesota, Wisconsin or Iowa.
 Completion of all required courses with a grade of "C" or better is necessary to continue with the program.